michael-robbins/rpi-k8s-ansible/README.md

 # rpi-k8s-ansible
 Raspberry PI's running Kubernetes deployed with Ansible

+Master: rPi 3b+
+Slaves: rPi 3b x4
+CNI: Flannel (Weave support is there, but it crashes and reboot's the rPi's, see below)

 ## Preparing an SD card
 ```
 # Write the image to the SD card, please use at least 2018-04-18 if you want to use WiFi